dannypadilla/image-cropper-gui/README.md

     - Quit with option(key) 'q'
     - able to reselect crop region
     - display cropped region in separate window
+    - if click, set size to be 80x80

   * to do
     - select fixed size if no crop region selected
-    - with click, set fixed size to crop

   * suggests
     - N/A